-In order to qualify for an unfair dismissal, the employee must have completed at least the minimum employment period with the employer.
+In order to qualify for unfair dismissal, the employee must have completed at least the minimum employment period with the employer.
 The minimum employment period is 6 months continuous service at a particular time, for non-small business employers.
 If the employer is a small business, which employs less than 15 employees at the relevant time, the employee must have completed at least 12 months of continuous service at the particular time.
-A general protections claim can be made if the employee feels forced to leave after they have exercised a workplace right and made a complaint in regards to their employment and because of this complaint, the employer has acted adversely towards the employee by engaging in conduct which has forced the employee to leave.
+A general protections claim can be made if the employee feels forced to leave after they have exercised a workplace right and made a complaint in regards to their employment and because of this complaint, the employer has acted adversely towards the employee by engaging in conduct that has forced the employee to leave.
 An Unfair Dismissal application or a General Protections Application must be lodged with the Commission within 21 days of the termination taking effect.

 Unfair Dismissal and Being Forced to Leave

-If an employee is forced to leave, the employer may object to this unfair dismissal application on the basis that the employee effectively resigned and thus there is a jurisdictional issue.
+If an employee is forced to leave, the employer may object to this unfair dismissal application on the basis that the employee effectively resigned, and thus there is a jurisdictional issue.

 If the employer objects on the basis of a jurisdictional issue, a jurisdictional hearing can occur before or after conciliation.
 A jurisdictional hearing is a formal process by which a member of the Commission will make a decision as to whether the Commission can deal with the unfair dismissal case.
-This process involves the parties to the matter making submissions, giving sworn evidence and provides an opportunity to challenge or cross-examine the other party’s evidence.
+This process involves the parties to the matter making submissions, giving sworn evidence, and provides an opportunity to challenge or cross-examine the other party’s evidence.
 The jurisdictional hearing will assess whether the employee has been forced to leave or resign and thus they have been constructively terminated, in order to qualify for an unfair dismissal application.

 General Protections and Being Forced to Leave